-The honor of hosting came on the heels of a 42-17 regular season that saw the Horned Frogs win their sixth straight regular season crown.
-TCU dominated the league field, posting a 20-3 record in Mountain West play.
-10 Frogs were honored as all-conference performers, while Schlossnagle was tabbed MW Coach of the Year for the sixth straight season.
+The honor of hosting came on the heels of a 42-17 regular season that saw the Frogs win their sixth straight regular season crown.
+TCU dominated the league field, posting a 20-3 record.
+Ten Frogs were honored as all-conference performers, while Schlossnagle was tabbed MW Coach of the Year for the sixth straight season.
 TCU finished ranked as high as 17th in the national polls.

 Schlossnagle and staff set a new standard in the baseball program when a school-record eight athletes were drafted in the 2011 MLB draft.
 Additionally, two more signed free-agent contracts to join the professional ranks.

 When Schlossnagle was hired in the summer of 2003, he made no secret his goal was to take the TCU baseball program to the top.
 His vision included conference championships, hosting NCAA Regionals, NCAA Super Regionals and taking the Horned Frogs, TCU and the Fort Worth community to the College World Series.
 That dream was finally realized in 2010.

 Schlossnagle delivered on that promise made in July of 2003 when he guided the 2010 team to their first-ever College World Series appearance.
 Getting there was not easy, but the Frogs did so in record-breaking fashion.
 TCU finished the season ranked No. 3 unanimously after compiling a school-record 54-14 record and coming within one game of playing for the National Championship.